vamsi-karnam/rdash/README.md

 - Any text or numeric topic whose path includes the segment "dds" (case-insensitive) is automatically grouped in the DDS side panel, separate from regular robot sensors.
 This makes it easy to route diagnostics, network metrics, or system-level telemetry from DDS bridges or adapters without cluttering the main dashboard.

 > Example: /infra/dds/network/latency_ms, /dds/system/diagnostics

+**IMPORTANT:** ***Geo topics***

+- Any numeric topic whose path includes the segment "geo" (case-insensitive) is automatically plotted onto a map along with regular robot sensors.
+This makes it easy to plot routes and see tracks.

+> Example: /mybot/geo/fix where data can be "{data: [55.864687, -4.252214]}"

 3. **Images and video frames**